jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/differences-between-sast-sca-dast/index.md

-with static application security testing and software composition analysis, when done with tools only, it may produce reports with high rates of false positives (lies) and miss actual vulnerabilities.
+with static application security testing and software composition analysis, when done with tools only, it may produce reports with high rates of false positives and miss actual vulnerabilities.
 But the way to overcome false positives and false negatives